HubSpot/hubspot-local-dev-lib/.github/CODE_OF_CONDUCT.md

 ## Enforcement of our Code of Conduct

-HubSpot’s DPG Developer Tooling team is responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior or actions that violate this code of conduct.
+HubSpot’s Developer Relations and DPG Developer Tooling Teams, along with select members of the HubSpot Organization and community, are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior or actions that violate this code of conduct.

 Actions we may take include but are not limited to: